enricguso/RecSysPapers/README.md

 TYPES OF MUSIC RECOMMENDER SYSTEMS

 - COLLABORATIVE FILTERING: solely on user-item interactions data.
 Has community bias, popularity bias ([long-tail property of consumption behavior](https://www.youtube.com/watch?v=0Yku0GTrcuw)).
-- CONTENT-BASED FILTERING: extract with NNs or with crafted features. [van den Oord's paper](https://proceedings.neurips.cc/paper/2013/file/b3ba8f1bee1238a2f37603d90b58898d-Paper.pdf) => CNN to predict user-item latent factors from matrix factorization of collaborative filtering data, then we can compute distance from audio-only to profile.
+- CONTENT-BASED FILTERING: on user-item ratings, find similar items with features or DNNS->[van den Oord's paper](https://proceedings.neurips.cc/paper/2013/file/b3ba8f1bee1238a2f37603d90b58898d-Paper.pdf) => CNN to predict user-item latent factors from matrix factorization of collaborative filtering data, then we can compute distance from audio-only to profile.
 Also profile latent sapces by averaging all tracks in a profile.
 - HYBRID APPROACH: or uses several data sources, or several recommendation techniques.
 Oramas approach, which uses biographies.
 - CONTEXT-AWARE: contextual pre-filtering => only the  portion  of the data that fits the user context is chosen. contextual post-filtering => first we recommend, then we adjust conditioned on context.
 We can also extend latent factor models by contextual dimensions (concat or gating).
 - SEQUENTIAL: use CNN + RNN.